 I don’t know about you, but sometimes I look in the mirror and just want to pull an old sack over my head.
-My wardrobe seems to be full of clothes that are ‘not quite right’ and despite the fact that this is a fashion over 50 blog, I conveniently forget all the fashion tips for women over 50 that I’ve ever learned.
+My wardrobe seems to be full of clothes that are ‘not quite right’ and despite the fact that this is a fashion over 50 blog, I conveniently forget nearly all the fashion tips for women over 50 that I’ve ever learned.

 Time for a recap.

 Over 50s Fashion

 It doesn’t matter how old we are, or what shape we’re, because we still have the ability to dress stylishly and look fashionable.